ppp-kohe/autogui/README.md

 ## Preferences management

-The created window has ability to save and reuse a set of property-values of It's binding sub-components.
+The created window has ability to save and reuse a set of property-values of Its binding sub-components.
 This feature relies on [`java.util.prefs`](https://docs.oracle.com/en/java/javase/11/docs/api/java.prefs/java/util/prefs/package-summary.html).